TeaInside/simple_file_transfer/README.md

 ## Minimal Working Example
 You can see the minimal working example in `users/ammarfaizi2`.
-Or simply visit https://github.com/TeaInside/simple_file_transfer/tree/master/users/ammarfaizi2
+Or simply visit:

+https://github.com/TeaInside/simple_file_transfer/tree/master/users/ammarfaizi2